peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Composition

-How should your component API handle composition?
+The solutions that exist for managing composition, delegate varying degrees of control to the consumer.

+This thread from Brad Frost highlights some of the trade offs.

-Using an `array` or `object` prop to perform composition is one approach:
+Using an `array` or `object` prop to manage composition is one approach.
+Here the component is saying "Please give me the data —I'll take care of rendering".

 ```jsx
 <Tabs items={[